 Watercolor Illustration

-tips for getting started making precise watercolors
+tips for precise watercolor-ing

 The essential tools for creating watercolors are simple: paint, brushes, and paper.
 That being said, because there are so few variables, it is imperative that the quality of your supplies is matched to what you plan to make.